romshark/Go-1-2-Proposal---Immutability/README.md

 			- [5.2.3.
 Similarities](#523-similarities)

 ## 1. Introduction
-Immutability is a technique to prevent undesired mutations by annotating immutable symbols like variables, arguments, fields, return values and methods for both security and performance reasons.
-A Go 1.11 developer's current approach to immutability is manual copying because it doesn't currently provide any compiler-enforced immutability annotations.
-This makes Go 1.x harder to work with because immutability isn't rigidly guaranteed by the compiler, which can lead to hard to find bugs.
+Immutability is a technique to prevent undesired mutations by annotating types as immutable in the declarations of variables, arguments, fields, return values and methods for both security and performance reasons.

+A Go 1.11 developer's current approach to immutability is manual copying because Go 1.x doesn't currently provide any compiler-enforced immutable types.
+This makes Go harder to work with because mutable shared state can lead to very dangerous, hard to find and identify bugs, especially in a highly concurrent environment, while manual copying is error prone, bulky and slow.

-Ideally a programming language should enforce immutability by default while the developers must explicitly annotate mutable symbols as such, but this concept would require significant, backwards-incompatible language changes breaking existing Go 1.x code.
-To prevent breaking Go 1.x compatibility this document describe an approach to immutability by overloading the `const` keyword ([see here for more details](#34-why-overload-the-const-keyword-instead-of-introducing-a-new-keyword-like-immutable-etc)) to act as an immutable type qualifier similar to languages like C++.
-Symbols annotated as immutables are checked for mutations during the compilation phase resulting in compile-time errors.
-There is no runtime cost to this approach but a slight compile-time cost is still required.
+Ideally a programming language should enforce [immutability by default](#3-immutability-by-default-go--2x) where the developers must explicitly annotate mutable types as such, but this concept would require significant, backwards-incompatible language changes breaking existing Go 1.x code.
+Such an approach to immutability would only be possible in a new backward-incompatible Go 2.x language specification.

+To prevent breaking Go 1.x compatibility this document describe a backward-compatible approach to add support for immutable types by overloading the `const` keyword ([see here for more details](#34-why-overload-the-const-keyword-instead-of-introducing-a-new-keyword-like-immutable-etc)) to act as an immutable type qualifier.
+Immutable types are checked for all kinds of mutations during the compilation resulting in compile-time errors in case of illegal mutation attempts.
+There is no runtime cost to this approach, but a negligible compile-time cost is still required.

 ### 1.1.
 Current Problems